 Start by exposing the lateral.

-If possible, use the removed section to give you a guide for cutting your replacement lateral piping.
+If possible, use the removed section to give you a guide for cutting your replacement PVC piping.

 Start building the repair toward the elbow.
 Use couplings or a tee with threads for attaching a swing joint to supply a sprinkler.

-If you are installing / replacing a sprinkler, assemble the swing joint and backfill (this is covered above, in Sprinkler Head Replacement).
-Test the lateral after the appropriate drying time.
+If you are installing / replacing a sprinkler, assemble the swing joint and backfill.
+Test the repair after the appropriate drying time.